-However, being a full-time student or worker is challenging.
-You spend hours and hours sitting in the classroom or office.
+However, being a full-time student is challenging.
+You spend hours and hours sitting in the classroom.
 Many times in uncomfortable chairs and body postures.

 You take in hours and hours of new information.
 You have to process this information.
 You are asked for your opinion on topics you have never thought about before.
 Assignments are piling up.
 You spend your nights trying to accomplish what you have not finished during the day.

 After the first half of the semester, you feel tired.
 Or you just try to complete all the tasks given to you.
 There are always new ones.
-And your boss is asking you to stay longer hours.
-You start missing the pre-sunrise morning prayer (fajr) because you are still tired.
-You cut down on your extra worship and you stop reading beneficial Islamic literature?
 You feel like you need a good break.

-Here are a few suggestions that might help you to boost your physical and spiritual energy and motivation.
+Here are a few suggestions that might help you to boost your physical and spiritual energy and motivation to study.

 All of us like sweets.
 We eat loads and loads of sugar.
 Try to cut down on that.
 Sugar only feels good the first few minutes after you eat it.
 Afterwards you will feel even less motivated.
 The energy kick does not last long and will stop you from taking in the nutrition you actually need.